zwave-js/node-red-contrib-zwave-js/README.md

 There are 2 node types.

 **ZWave-JS Controller**:
-Allows a single point of entry to/from your zwave network - this is the main Node.
+Allows a single point of entry to/from your zwave network - This is the main Node.
+You can address any zwave device, and recieve updates from them.
 ![Image](./ControllerNode.PNG)

 **Filter Node**:
-Works in conjunction with the Controller Node, which provides the ability to place multiple copies,
+Works in conjunction with the Controller Node, but represents a single zwave device.
-in mulitple flows, whilst using the Controller Node as its gateway.
+Multiple copies can be used across different flows.
-the Controller Node its self, can be used on its own if you so wish, but only 1 copy can be active.
+The Controller Node its self, can be used on its own if you so wish, but only 1 copy can be deployed
 ![Image](./FilterNode.PNG)